Summer & Fall 2018

 Upcoming Class Dates: Saturday July 28, 6pm-8pm

 With Instructor Rhonda Newby-Torres: Hand crafted cocktails are delicious, inventive, and all the rage!
 Unfortunately, many of the ingredients available on the market are full of high fructose corn syrup, artificial sweeteners, dyes and preservatives.
 In this new class, learn to make your libations healthy and organic by infusing your mixers and liquors with beneficial herbs and natural flavors.
 Participants will make and take home vitamin-packed Grenadine and beneficial Bitters- 2 essential mixers in any bartender’s apothecary.
 In addition, participants will sample and learn recipes for several basic infused liquors as well as more complex recipes for a traditional New Mexican Christmas whiskey and homemade Gin.
 All participants will also receive a Craft Cocktail recipe book with class recipes as well as cocktail suggestions.
 We will finish the class off with a homemade, healthy cocktail!
 Participants must be 21 years old or older and have a valid ID during class.
-Class costs $35 per person (plus tax) including all supplies and space is limited.
+Class costs $35 per person including all supplies and space is limited.
 Registration is required and class takes place at The Source, 1111 Carlisle Blvd.
 SE.
-To register for this class:
+Get notified when the next session opens for registration.

 With Instructor Angie True ~ Botanical dreamwork is a practice of remembering and honoring the places where the wild within and the wild without intersect.
 Helping us to drink more deeply from the powerful underground currents each of us contains, certain common plants have the uncanny ability to bring forth bubbling springs of vividly illuminating images, while others provide protection or speak to specific types of questions.
-In the first portion of the workshop we will explore ways of supporting truly restful sleep, conditions that can interfere with sleep as well as dreaming, and developing or enriching a daily dreaming practice.
+In the first portion of this workshop we will explore ways of supporting truly restful sleep, conditions that can interfere with sleep as well as dreaming and developing or enriching a daily dreaming practice.
 Next we will work with a selection of classical dreaming herbs, all of which grow or can be grown locally.
-Each student will take home their own personalized dreaming tea blend and wildcrafted dream pouch, as well as a sample dream salve.
-This half-day class costs $55 with all supplies included and space is limited.
-This class takes place at The Source at 1111 Carlisle SE.
-To register for this class:
+Each student will take home their own personalized dreaming tea blend and wildcrafted dream pouch, as well as a sample dreaming salve.
+Choose this half-day class only for $55 (see 15% discount offer below) or register for both Botanical Dreaming I and II for a discounted $100 (with all supplies included).
+See below for Botanical Dreaming II description.
+Space is limited.
+This class takes place at The Source at 1111 Carlisle SE and registration is required.
+Get notified when the next session opens for registration.

 Upcoming Class Dates: Tuesday September 25, 6pm-8pm

-This course is intended to give herbalists beginning basics of how and why this medicinal plant collaborates well with the human body.
+With Instructor Rachel Furnari ~ This course is intended to give herbalists beginning basics of how and why this medicinal plant collaborates well with the human body.
 It is proven that most beings possess what’s called the “endocannabinoid system”.
 It is believed, as humans, that this exact system is linked to complete holistic balance.
 With imbalance comes great chronic illness (mental and physical) and disease.
 Please join us to learn more.
 Class costs $25 and space is limited.
 This class takes place at The Source, 1111 Carlisle Blvd.
 SE and registration is required.
-To register for this class:
+Get notified when the next session opens for registration.

 An Albuquerque Herbalism Class offered through the University of New Mexico’s Continuing Education Holistic Health Program: